nhsconnect/Events-Management/pages/overview/overview_msg_architecture_event_content.md

 toc: false
 ---

 There are different ways that data can be shared between publishers and subscribers, each with their own benefits and drawbacks.
-This page outlines the different ways data could be shared between publishers and subscribers over the NEMS.
+This page outlines different ways data could be shared between publishers and subscribers over the NEMS but a combination of the different approaches is also possible.
 This page also makes reference to the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/), another national Spine service which is required where a subscriber was not subscribed at the point that an event message flowed through NEMS and is interested in the information they missed.

 When data is shared between a publisher and subscriber, whatever the mechanism, the data shared must be in a standard format and contain all information required to give the main focal bit of information context, for example a comment is unlikely to be useful unless it is in the context of something such as an observations or procedure.